peychart/chef-iproute2/README.md

 # iproute2-cookbook

- Allows to install iproute2 as a service...
+ Chef cookbook which allows to install iproute2 as a service...

 ## Supported Platforms